Chart Color Schemes

 AreaSearch assessment positions Aroona - Currimundi ahead of most Australian regions for employment performance

-In comparison to the Rest of Qld's rate of 3.9%, Aroona - Currimundi's rate is 1.2% lower.
-Workforce participation in Aroona - Currimundi is similar to that of the Rest of Qld at 59.1%.
+The workforce participation rate is similar to Rest of Qld's at 59.1%.
 Leading employment industries include health care & social assistance, construction, and education & training.
-Construction shows notable concentration with employment levels at 1.5 times the regional average, while agriculture, forestry & fishing has lower representation at 0.7% compared to the regional average of 4.5%.
+Construction has notably high representation with levels at 1.5 times the regional average, while agriculture, forestry & fishing shows lower representation at 0.7% compared to the regional average of 4.5%.
+The area offers limited local employment opportunities as indicated by Census data.

-The predominantly residential area may offer limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, labour force decreased by 2.3%, while employment declined by 0.7%, causing unemployment rate to fall by 1.5 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.8% and unemployment rose slightly by 0.2%.
-As of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, comparing favourably to the national unemployment rate of 4.5% but lagging national employment growth of 0.26%.
-Jobs and Skills Australia's projections from May 2025 forecast national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
-Applying these projections to Aroona - Currimundi's employment mix suggests potential local growth of approximately 6.8%% over five years and 14.1% over ten years.
+Between June 2024 and June 2025, labour force decreased by 2.3%, employment declined by 0.7%, causing unemployment rate to fall by 1.5 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.8% and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Aroona - Currimundi's employment mix suggests local growth of approximately 6.8% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment